pinobatch/little-things-gb/simplest/README.md

 Copyright 2025 Damian Yerrick
 Source code license: zlib
-Using an image by SECricket
+Using a doodle by SECricket